steyou/advent-of-code-2025/README.md

 go run . inputs/day01.txt 1 2
 ```

+Puzzle inputs are not included in the repo (since sharing them is discouraged).
-My inputs are not provided.
-Get yours from the website.
+Access yours from the website.

 ## Repository Layout